brain0071/OceanRotaryLab.github.io/content/authors/GuoYi/_index.md

 ---
 # Display name
-title: Kezhen Sun
+title: Yi Guo

 # Full name (for SEO)
-first_name: Alice
+first_name: Yi
-last_name: Wu
+last_name: Guo

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - Guo Yi

 # Is this the primary user of the site?
 superuser: false